inikishev/torchzero/docs/API/index.md

 * [Miscellaneous](modules/misc.md) - a lot of uncategorized modules, notably gradient accumulation, switching, automatic resetting, random restarts.
 * [Wrappers](modules/wrappers.md) - this implements Wrap, which can turn most custom pytorch optimizers into chainable modules.

-## Types of problems

-By default the problem is assumed to be an unconstrained single objective minimization problem.
-If your problem is a least squares or a root finding one, use one of the modules below:

-* [Least-squares](modules/least_squares.md) - least-squares methods (currently just gauss-newton).
-* [Root](modules/root.md) - sets the problem to be a root-finding one.
-Now any other method can be used to solve it (NOT YET IMPLEMENTED)

 <!-- === "Gradient approximation"
     ::: torchzero.modules.grad_approximation